droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 If any players have a passive Wisdom (Perception) score of 16 or higher, they hear a rustling noise and see a silhouette crouching in the misty underbrush.
 Otherwise, the players simply hear a voice call out, muffled and diffuse in the fog: “Who goes there?
 Name yourselves.”

-The voice belongs to a gruff female Barovian **[Elite Torchbearer](https://2e.aonprd.com/NPCs.aspx?ID=901)** named Kereza, who is joined by a second, soft-spoken male **[Elite Torchbearer](https://2e.aonprd.com/NPCs.aspx?ID=901)** named Korga, whom the players previously encountered in [[Act I - Into the Mists/Arc B - Welcome to Barovia|Arc B - Welcome to Barovia]].
+The voice belongs to a gruff female Barovian **scout** named Kereza, who is joined by a second, soft-spoken male **scout** named Korga, whom the players previously encountered in [[Act I - Into the Mists/Arc B - Welcome to Barovia|Arc B - Welcome to Barovia]].
 After confirming that the players are not transporting Ireena against her will, the scouts warn the players that Strahd’s spies are numerous throughout the Svalich Woods, including wolves, bats, and—at times—the very trees themselves.
 (If asked about the trees, the scouts can describe seeing animate vines, saplings, and bramble-patches that wander through the woods with hostile intent.)

 If [[Non-Player Characters#Ireena Kolyana|Ireena]] is with the players, she can aid the players in reassuring the scouts, who recognize her and greet her with quiet respect.
 The scouts are surprised to see Ireena venturing forth from the village, but agree that Vallaki is likely a safer place than Barovia—assuming, of course, that she can make it there safely.
 (Ireena stubbornly insists, however, that her journey is a diplomatic and humanitarian one, and that the players are her escorts and bodyguards.)